lightning-js/blits-dev-tools/README.md

 # Blits Development Tools

-This repo contains official development tools for the [Lightning Blits](https://lightningjs.io/) framework.
+This repo contains official development tools for the [Lightning Blits](https://lightningjs.io/) framework, mainly the Lightning Blits VSCode extension and support packages for linting and formatting.

 ## Packages

-This repository includes the following packages:

 ### [VSCode Extension](./vscode-extension)